conan-io/docs/examples/zmq_protobuf.rst

 The files are:

-**server.cpp** is a small zmq server that continuously listens for incoming messages, which must be a serialized person protobuf message and prints it out on the console.
+**server.cpp** is a small zmq server that continuously listens for incoming messages, which must be a serialized person protobuf message, and prints it out on the console.

 .. code-block:: cpp